GeeGee-Edu/ParentPortal/README.md

 # Generating Report PDFs

-Dad: I have not written a nice web interface for this.
+I have not written a nice web interface for this.
 So you will have to use some nerd-fu to get these reports.

 Type in the URL as follows. `http://localhost:1337/report/pdf?id=` followed by the id number of the cohort you want.